lovego/file_storage/README.md

 ## Features
 - Sync files to multiple machines using scp command.
 - Download files using Nginx "X-Accel-Redirect" or sent file directly in response body.
+- Clean files that are not linked to any object.